jina-ai/finetuner/docs/notebooks/text_to_image.md

 <!-- #region id="EVBez7dHwIye" -->
 ## Data
 Our journey starts locally.
 We have to [prepare the data and push it to the Jina AI Cloud](https://finetuner.jina.ai/walkthrough/create-training-data/) and Finetuner will be able to get the dataset by its name.
-For this example, we already prepared the data, and we'll provide the names of training and evaluation data (`fashion-train-data-clip` and `fashion-eval-data-clip`) directly to Finetuner.
+For this example, we already prepared the data, and we'll provide the names of traning and evaluation data (`fashion-train-data-clip` and `fashion-eval-data-clip`) directly to Finetuner.
+In addition, we

 ```{admonition}
 We don't require you to push data to the Jina AI Cloud by yourself.
 Instead of a name, you can provide a `DocumentArray` and Finetuner will do the job for you.